jcchurch/PythonTutorial/AsciiArt/Instructions.md

 ## In this session

 - We are going to explore the Pillow library.
-- The Pillow library is used to open images.
+- The Pillow library is used to open image files, such as PNG, JPG, and BMP files.
     - If you are wondering how it got the name "Pillow", it is because the older version was called "PIL" (for "Python Image Library").
 - The library in Python is still named "PIL".

+## Preparing for Conway

+You will need to install some special software for today's lesson.

+1. Find the search bar on your computer.
+2. Type "cmd".
+3. At the command prompt, run "py -m pip install pillow".
+4. If you get any error messages, please raise your hand for us to help.

 ## In this session